Authentication

 does, plus generates test filesdry-run

-: Performs analysis and shows what would be generated without making any changesgit_provider
+: Performs analysis and shows what would be generated without making any changes

 : Identifies which Git hosting service you’re using.
-Supports:
+Supports:github

 : GitHub repositoriesgitlab